-The results of the model also yield shifts in the share of workers who are employed relative to those out of the workforce.
-After the ferry service is fully implemented, the model solution indicates 645 high-income workers moving into the labor force and 74 low-income workers exiting the labor force.
-Across the entire workforce, the change amounts to a rise in the city-wide employment rate of 0.01%.
-I estimated that 2,600 new labor market connections were generated by the ferry system.
-Therefore, reconciling the regression and structural results implies that 22% of the new labor market connections were the result of workers entering the labor force because of the transit improvement, while 78% of new connections were from already employed workers altering either their home or work location to benefit from a ferry commute.
+labor market connections were generated by the ferry system.
+Therefore, reconciling the regression and structural results implies that 27% of the new labor market connections were the result of workers entering the labor force because of the transit improvement, while 73% of new connections were from already employed workers altering either their home or work location to benefit from a ferry commute.
 The model solution implies that ferry service actually reduced city-wide low-income worker employment, in contrast with stated policy goals.

-Figure 6 graphs the number of workers who became employed due to the availability of ferry service.
+Figure 7 graphs the number of workers who became employed due to the availability of ferry service.
 The figure shows changes as the ferry routes are rolled out in phases.
-For high-income workers, each expansion raises aggregate employment, with the initial expansion (The East River Ferry route) having the largest effect.
-The initial East River Ferry route marginally reduces low-income employment, as low-income workers had low idiosyncratic preferences for the terminals of this route, and local rent increases repel low-income workers from the central neighborhoods serviced by the route, displacing them to more isolated areas where they are more likely to exit employment.
+For higher-income workers, each expansion raises aggregate employment, with the initial expansion (The East River Ferry route) having the largest effect.
+The initial East River Ferry route marginally reduced low-income employment, as low-income workers had low preferences for the terminals of this route, and local rent increases repelled low-income workers from the central neighborhoods serviced by the route, displacing them to more isolated areas where they are more likely to exit employment.
 The subsequent route expansions had a negligible effect on low-income worker employment.